zhangbsn-gt/developer.gov.sg/collections/_products/categories/digital-identity/myinfo-business/overview.md

 ### Overview

 Myinfo business enables businesses to pre-fill digital forms with data from Government sources, such as corporate profile, financial performance and ownership information, for simpler online transactions.
-It facilitates over 190 digital services offered by Government agencies and businesses.
+To date, more than 250 digital services offered by government agencies and businesses have been onboarded to Myinfo business.

 Through Myinfo business, business users leveraging on [Singpass](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjduemY6rfyAhWDUn0KHUvoCPoQFnoECA4QAw&url=https%3A%2F%2Fwww.singpass.gov.sg%2F&usg=AOvVaw1nQmkVeH5_kfXYyA9Cs0Hz){:target="\_blank"} can control and consent to sharing both their corporate and relevant personal data simultaneously and securely with participating businesses for more seamless digital transactions.